 Field Trip Leaders: Students have long been the key to the BFEC’s successful elementary school field trip program.
 Following a brief training session, volunteer leaders experience environmental education first hand as they facilitate guided exploration through a number of the BFEC’s diverse habitats

-Students are the backbone of the Kenyon Farm; managers and volunteers plan and maintain farm operations from seed to tomato and from chick to egg.
+Students are the backbone of the Kenyon Farm; managers and volunteers plan and maintain farm center operations from seed to tomato and from chick to egg.
 Leadership positions at the farm are as rewarding as they are demanding.
-Farm managers balance life and work at the farm with their studies on the hill.
+Farm center managers balance life and work at the farm with their studies on the hill.
 They oversee regular volunteer work sessions where students interested in sustainable agriculture but not the total commitment provide support for a variety of projects.
 Contact the farm director for more information.

 Student employees are critical to the operation of the recycling center.
 Contact the Manager of Custodial Services and Special Events Coordinator for more information.